MBT-70: Mobility

+The Daimler-Benz/MTU MB 873 Ka-500 four-stroke diesel engine on the German variant was heavier and larger than the American Continental Motors engine.
+The choice of this engine required some changes to the chassis.
+The engine was paired with a Renk HSWL 354/2 hydraulically operated gearbox with four gears and two reverse.
+The top speed was 72 km and the range was 580 km.

 Testing

 A prototype series started in 1965, with two mild steel hull and six "complete" hulls of both the US and German versions, for a total of 14 hulls.
 The lower hull and drivetrain were tested in 1966, and full trials began in 1968.

 The tank proved to have better mobility than the M60: it was considerably faster, both in all-out speed and, more importantly, with about three times the acceleration.
 All of this led to a reduction in the time the tank was exposed to fire, in testing it was 1/3 less likely to be seen while maneuvering than the M60, and it could run a 10 km obstacle course in 30% less time.

 A year behind schedule, the U.S. and Germany debuted their MBT-70s publicly in October 1967.
 An American prototype was displayed outside the Association of the United States Army in Washington.
 The German demonstration in Augsburg ended prematurely: smoke poured out of the tank after the turret's hydraulics malfunctioned.
 Observers were nonetheless impressed and German officials said the tank was on track to replace all M48 Pattons of the Bundeswehr by 1972.